 NCAR contributions to the Cloud Feedback Model Intercomparison Project (CFMIP)

 Cloud processes and feedbacks remain the largest uncertainty in climate model projections.
 As a result, the Cloud Feedback Model Intercomparison Project (CFMIP), an international effort to understand cloud feedbacks and evaluate climate models with observations, was initiated.
-Over the last two years, NCAR scientists and software engineers have integrated the CFMIP Observation Simulator Package (COSP) into the atmospheric component of NCAR's Community Earth System Model (CESM), the Community Atmosphere Model (CAM).
+In collaboration with the university community, NCAR scientists and software engineers have integrated the CFMIP Observation Simulator Package (COSP) into the atmospheric component of NCAR's Community Earth System Model (CESM), the Community Atmosphere Model (CAM).
 COSP calculates model cloud diagnostics that can be directly compared with satellite observations from ISCCP, CloudSat, CALIOP, MISR, and MODIS.
-Observations for comparison with COSP diagnostics are available here and locally at /project/utls/satftp2/jenkay/COSP/.
+Observations for comparison with COSP diagnostics are available here.

 More information on: